pinballpower/dmdreader/installation.md

 ```
 You need to adapt row and cols to the connected display.
 LED panel 1 (or both if daisy-chained) need to be connected to the upper of the two LED panel connectors

+Have a look at [ledconfigs.md] for known configurations for some LED panel types